 2.2.1.
 Description

-The collected materials were dried, ground, and sieved using a series of sieves from 2 mm to 0.08 mm and a 56 µm sieve, followed by extraction of the fine fraction (fraction < 2 µm) by sedimentometry.
+The collected materials were dried, ground, and sieved using a series of sieves from 2 mm to 0.08 mm and a 56 µm sieve, followed by the extraction of the fine fraction (fraction < 2 µm) by sedimentometry.
 The different samples were named K-B, K-56, and K-F, respectively, for the raw, unsieved Kombé clay material, the 56 µm sieve, and the fine fraction.

 2.2.2.
 Equipment Used